 Treetop cabins and bubbles

-What could be more soothing than admiring the starry sky while snuggling under the covers?
+What could be more soothing than admiring the starry night sky while snuggling under the covers?
 This is what Canopée Lit offers you!
-In the middle of the forest in Sacré-Coeur, you can opt to stay in a cabin with a glass dome above the bed or a completely spherical and transparent bubble.
+In the middle of the forest in Sacré-Coeur, you can opt to stay in a cabin with a glass dome above your bed or in a completely spherical and see-through bubble.
 Are you tempted by this “on top of the world” experience?

 Campsites near the whales